aflin/rampart/docs/source/rampart-main.rst

    var ppid = rampart.utils.getppid();

 Return Value:
-   Number.
+   :green:`Number`.
 The pid of the parent process.

 Process Global Variable and Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~